inikep/lizard/tests/README.md

-Programs and scripts for automated testing of LZ5
+Programs and scripts for automated testing of Lizard
 =======================================================

 This directory contains the following programs and scripts: